iluwatar/java-design-patterns/balking/README.md

 ---
-title: "Balking Design Pattern in Java: Concurrency and State Management"
+title: "Balking Pattern in Java: Smart Control Over Java Execution"
+shortTitle: Balking
 description: "Learn the Balking design pattern in Java, a concurrency pattern that prevents code execution in inappropriate states.
 Discover examples, use cases, and benefits."
 category: Concurrency
 language: en